January 23, 2017 by Harry Horner

 (CaliforniaCarbon.info, Jan 23, 2017)

 The three statements above are all direct quotes from ARB’s proposed Scoping Plan.
-It was released on Friday, soon after President Trumps inauguration, perhaps the silver lining to an otherwise bleary day for Californian environmentalists.
+It was released on Friday, minutes after President Trump’s inauguration, and so perhaps a silver lining to an otherwise bleary day for Californian environmentalists.

-Even though this proposed plan poses two new alternatives in EJAC’s recommended ‘Cap-and-Tax’ and ‘All Cap-and-Trade’, uncertainty over the post-2020 program ought to have abated slightly.
-Such is the explicit preference and share of analysis devoted to the proposed Cap-and-Trade option.
+The proposed plan poses two new alternatives: EJAC’s recommended options of ‘Cap-and-Tax’ and ‘All Cap-and-Trade’.
+Nonetheless, uncertainty over the post-2020 program ought to have abated slightly, such is the explicit preference and share of analysis devoted to the proposed Cap-and-Trade option.
 This should be the key take-away from this incarnation of the Scoping Plan.
-The rest is all details.
+As they say, the rest is all detail.

 The major new commitment in the proposed Scoping Plan involved the refinery sector.
 Refineries are set to receive direct regulations to reduce GHGs by 20%, whilst retrofit control technology (RCT) will be implemented to reduce other air pollutants – enabling a co-benefit of reduced GHG emissions.
 The refinery measure text also includes direct references to EJAC’s concerns of how the largest sources of emissions are often placed within disadvantaged communities.
 Reductions on these sites would likely be correlated by reductions in criteria pollutants in these same communities.

 Throughout the Plan’s text, ARB’s deliberate emphasis of environmental justice plus-points was clear, the regulator seemed to be currying as much favour as possible with the advisory group.
-Possibly because they anticipate the eventual rejection of EJAC’s recommended path of ‘Cap-and-Tax’, or possibly to shield themselves from ex-post criticisms of how they ‘ignored the committee’.
+This was possibly because they anticipate the eventual rejection of EJAC’s recommended path of ‘Cap-and-Tax’, or maybe to shield themselves from ex-post criticisms of how they ‘ignored the committee’.

 The below table, fetched from the Plan itself, outlines the anticipated reductions from known commitments (i.e. reductions from measures resulting from existing legislation):